 - More floods and rising sea levels.
 This can cause an increase in contamination of food and water.

 - More extreme weather events, such as hurricanes and wildfires.
 These can cause death, injuries, stress, and mental health problems.

 Researchers are studying the best ways to lessen climate change and reduce its impact on our health.

 NIH: National Institute of Environmental Health Sciences

-- Climate Change and Health (World Health Organization) Available in Spanish
+- Climate Change and Health (World Health Organization) Also in Spanish

-- Climate Impacts on Human Health (Environmental Protection Agency)
+- Climate Change Indicators: Health and Society (Environmental Protection Agency)

 - Climate Kids (National Aeronautics and Space Administration)

 - Climate Literacy (U.S. Global Change Research Program)

 - Fast Facts on Climate Change and Health (World Health Organization)